muhamuttaqien/siamese-fruits-detector/README.md

 ![](./images/final_train_loss.png)

-The plot showed that the model learns the problem fast, achieving a low loss within just a few training epochs.
+The plot showed that the model learned the problem fast, achieving a low loss within just a few training epochs.

 ## Work Results